sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_06_row_level_security/embedding_06_row_level_security.md

 tags: default
 lastUpdated: 2023-01-12

-# 04: Embedded Application Row Level Security
+# Embedding 06: Row Level Security

 ## Overview
 Duration: 5

 This QuickStart introduces you to Sigma embedding using Row-Level Security **(RLS)** to personalize / limit the data exposed to a user based on values passed to Sigma at runtime.
 This QuickStart assumes you have already taken the QuickStart [Embedding 1: Prerequisites](https://quickstarts.sigmacomputing.com/guide/embedding_3_application_embedding/index.html) so that you have a sample environment to complete the tasks in this QuickStart.